laminas/laminas-http/doc/book/zend.http.client.advanced.md

 ## Adding Cookies and Using Cookie Persistence

-`Zend\Http\Client` provides an easy interface for adding cookies to your request, so that no direct header modification is required.
+`Laminas\Http\Client` provides an easy interface for adding cookies to your request, so that no direct header modification is required.
 Cookies can be added using either the addCookie() or `setCookies` method.
 The `addCookie` method has a number of operating modes: